 Build your library.

 Once you've tested your build in your dev environment, the promotion process is pretty straightforward.
 Before you try it out, make sure to create your stage and production environments and put the embed codes in the necessary places.
-(You can reuse existing adapters.)
+(You can reuse existing hosts.)

 Promoting a library all the way through to production will typically require coordination among different people with the appropriate rights.